NathanHarrington/dotfiles/README.md

 - The Wi-Fi PSKs and early SSH material are embedded in /boot/initramfs-*.
 - Early boot may get a different DHCP lease than the fully booted system.
 - Multiple initrd-* profiles are tried in filename order; unavailable networks can add about 25-30 seconds each before an available profile connects.

+### ThinkPad X1 Carbon unattended power-outage recovery

+Goal: leave the laptop plugged in with the battery installed.
+If utility power fails, the machine runs on battery, locks/blanks after 5 minutes, hibernates after 10 minutes, then boots again when AC power returns.
+Because the disk is LUKS encrypted, it will stop at early remote unlock; unlock from another machine on the LAN, then the hibernated system image resumes and normal services such as Tailscale come back.

+1. Enable firmware boot on AC attach.

+   Reboot into the ThinkPad BIOS/UEFI setup and enable the power option named something like "Power On with AC Attach", "Wake on AC", or "AC Power Recovery".

+   Test it before continuing:

+   sudo poweroff

+   After the machine powers off, unplug AC, wait a few seconds, then plug AC back in.
+The laptop should boot without pressing the power button.

+2. Configure early LUKS remote unlock.

+   Complete the "Early LUKS Remote Unlock" section above first.
+This is what makes the machine reachable on the LAN before the root filesystem is unlocked.
+Tailscale is not available until after LUKS unlock and resume.

+3. Add disk-backed swap for hibernate.

+   Fedora's default zram swap cannot be used for hibernate.
+On the encrypted Btrfs root filesystem, create a real swapfile:

+   sudo btrfs filesystem mkswapfile --size 24g /swapfile sudo swapon /swapfile echo '/swapfile none swap defaults,pri=10 0 0' | sudo tee -a /etc/fstab

+   The 24g size is intentionally larger than the 16g RAM in the X1 Carbon setup.
+Adjust upward if the machine has more RAM.

+4. Teach the kernel and initramfs where to resume from.

+   ROOTDEV="$(findmnt -no SOURCE / | sed 's/\[.*\]//')"
+   RESUME_UUID="$(sudo blkid -s UUID -o value "$ROOTDEV")" RESUME_OFFSET="$(sudo btrfs inspect-internal map-swapfile -r /swapfile)"

+   sudo grubby --update-kernel=ALL --args="resume=UUID=$RESUME_UUID resume_offset=$RESUME_OFFSET"
+   echo 'add_dracutmodules+=" resume "' | sudo tee /etc/dracut.conf.d/resume.conf
+   sudo dracut -f --regenerate-all sudo reboot

+5. Verify manual hibernate.

+   After reboot:

+   swapon --show
+   sudo systemctl hibernate

+   The machine should power down.
+Press the power button or attach AC power, unlock LUKS through early SSH, and confirm the previous session resumes.

+6. Make lid close hibernate instead of suspend.

+   If the desired behavior is "closing the lid always hibernates", configure
+   systemd-logind:

+   sudo mkdir -p /etc/systemd/logind.conf.d printf '%s\n' '[Login]' 'HandleLidSwitch=hibernate' 'HandleLidSwitchExternalPower=hibernate' 'HandleLidSwitchDocked=hibernate' | sudo tee /etc/systemd/logind.conf.d/hibernate-on-lid.conf >/dev/null
+   sudo systemctl reload systemd-logind.service

+   For headless outage-recovery use, leaving the lid open is simplest.
+If the machine must stay online with the lid closed while AC is connected, use HandleLidSwitchExternalPower=ignore instead.

+7. Install the i3 idle helper from this repository.

+   Copy the i3 config as described earlier:

+   cp -ra ~/projects/dotfiles/i3/config ~/.config/i3/config

+   The config starts:

+   ~/projects/dotfiles/scripts/suspend-on-battery-idle.sh

+   The helper defaults to:
+   - on battery only
+   - screen off / lock after 5 minutes
+   - hibernate after 10 minutes
+   - skip hibernate while fullscreen or while audio is playing

+   To verify what it will do:

+   ~/projects/dotfiles/scripts/suspend-on-battery-idle.sh --settings
+   ~/projects/dotfiles/scripts/list-power-settings.sh

+8. Full outage dry-run.

+   Leave the laptop plugged in, then pull AC power.
+Wait for the helper to hibernate after 10 minutes.
+Restore AC power.
+The BIOS should boot the laptop, early LUKS remote unlock should come up on the LAN, and after unlocking the previous hibernated session should resume.